Overcast-CC11/overcast/README.md

+This was developed during my time as a student at Code Chrysalis.
 ![Image of screenshot](./screenshot.png)

 # overcast

-overcast is a music recommendation app by weather and music genres.
+overcast is a music recommendation app by current weather and music genres.

 Demo is here [https://quiet-sea-34007.herokuapp.com/]

-This was developed during my time as a student at Code Chrysalis.

 ## How to get started